 The first Commune Council elections took place in February 2002.
 The local elections were an important step in the implementation of democracy at grassroots level but were marked by violence.
 The CPP won an overwhelming victory.

 2003 National Assembly Elections

 Cambodia's third national elections were held on 27 July 2003.
 Australia provided around $1 million in support and sent a small parliamentary observer delegation.
-Violence and intimidation in the lead up to and following the election was less than in previous elections and the process was generally considered to be credible.
-Although the CPP failed to achieve the two-thirds majority then required constitutionally to rule in its own right.
+Violence and intimidation in the lead-up to and following the election was less than in previous elections and the process was generally considered to be credible.
+The CPP failed to achieve the two-thirds majority required at that time by the constitution to rule in its own right.
 After a delay of almost a year a coalition was formed with FUNCINPEC.
 Hun Sen became Prime Minister and Prince Norodom Ranariddh President of the National Assembly.

 2008 National Assembly Elections